We

 of your bone health!!

-Your results are compared to a young person with
+Your results are compared to a young person

-maximum bone density (T-Score) and with someone your age (Z-Score).
 These scores indicate if you have decreased bone

-Treatment decisions, in general are based on the
+fractures.
+Treatment decisions, in general are based

-developed FRAX Score.
+(see below).
 The World Health

--1.0 to -2.5 and Osteoporosis as T-Scores less than
+-2.5 and "Osteoporosis" as T-Scores less than -2.5.

 Protocol for Clients Requesting DXA Bone Density